Keep Cool (film): Plot

 The next scene shows Zhang and Xiaoshuai waiting at a karaoke restaurant for Liu to make his indemnity and to end their entanglements with one another.
 Zhang is happy the two can talk, but Xiaoshuai reveals, after some drinks, that he has come, not really to make up, but with an intent – to sever Liu's right hand.
 Xiaoshuai then compensates Zhang with a new laptop and tells him to leave and not get implicated with his "crime", but Zhang, realizing the import of the matter, leaves and immediately starts looking for a mobile phone to call up the unsuspecting Liu to stop this "tragedy".
 Zhang grabs a nearby passer-by's mobile phone, but fails to contact Liu.
 Xiaoshuai, realizing Zhang is about to wreck his revenge mission, convinces passers-by Zhang is a mad relative and drags him back to the restaurant.

 Once back to the restaurant, Zhang realizes he must act quickly to grab the restaurant customers' attention.
 He overturns a table; in the mayhem, to his chagrin, everyone in the restaurant is convinced by Xiaoshuai that Liu is simply stark mad.
 The restaurant owner gets Zhang tied up and gagged upstairs, after which he leaves, and an irate chef attacks Zhang for molesting (unwittingly) a fellow waitress whom he fancies.
 Downstairs, Xiaoshuai waits for Liu.
 Liu turns up and pays up very amicably, but before Xiaoshuai can launch his attack, the wall-mounted loudspeaker above their table collapses and injures Liu badly.
 The frantic restaurant owner and customers bring Liu to the nearest hospital, and Xiaoshuai finds himself quite bemused that his revenge plans has turned to nought (although Liu has seemingly had his retribution).

 When Xiaoshuai returns upstairs to release the gagged Zhang, he finds a curious scene.
 Zhang has gone completely berserk and is wreaking havoc by going after the chef with a cleaver.
 Xiaoshuai tries desperately to calm Zhang, but only manages to see Zhang wreck the new laptop.
 Like Xiaoshuai, Zhang is detained at the police station for seven days.
 He is given a light reprimand by the station-master, who advises him to "speak nicely when everyone has something to work out".
 In an ending requested by the state censors (see below), Xiaoshuai gets someone to pick Zhang up in a van after Zhang's seven-day detainment period is up.
 Xiaoshuai apologizes in a well-phrased letter for the troubles he caused, promises to curb his violent temper, and pays Zhang a new laptop.

 Style

 Keep Cool is largely different in style from the rest of Zhang's oeuvre.
 It is Zhang's first urban comedy, and uses a hip, rock soundtrack and a roving handheld camera with multiple jump cuts to give a feel of contemporary Beijing.
 The perpetually awry camera angle expresses the chaos of the city, as well as the possibility that anything can happen.

+Music

+The soundtrack in the movie was performed by Zang Tianshuo, Jiang Wen and Guan Xuezeng.